 8. Bloody Marys Garnished with Entire Meals

-It’s Wisconsin tradition to follow a Bloody Mary with a beer chaser.
-It’s also Wisconsin tradition to jam as much food as humanly possible onto the top of the Marys.
-Sobelman’s, in Milwaukee, does it right — the Bloody Marys sport the standard cheese, sausage and pickled items, but you can also get one with a cheeseburger on top while your brunch companions’ drinks may sport bacon-wrapped jalapeno cheese balls or even an entire fried chicken.
+It’s Wisconsin tradition to follow a bloody mary with a beer chaser.
+It’s also Wisconsin tradition to jam as much food as humanly possible onto the top of the marys.
+Sobelman’s, in Milwaukee, does it right — the bloody marys sport the standard cheese, sausage and pickled items, but you can also get one with a cheeseburger on top while your brunch companions’ drinks may include bacon-wrapped jalapeno cheese balls or even an entire fried chicken.
 We hope you came to brunch hungry!

 9. Native American-Owned & Infused with Lake Superior